Ademan/rust-musig-psbt/README.md

 # Goals

 1. Provide a critical building block for my [Boomfund](boomfund.net) assurance contract project
-2. ~~Explore the desirability of using PSBTs to coordinate collaborative signing in musig~~ The existence of a [draft bip](https://github.com/achow101/bips/tree/musig2-psbt) suggests it is desirable.
-3. ~~Explore the design space of this problem~~ The draft bip is very similar to this proposal in the keyspend case, however this proposal does not address script spends, making the bip a superset.
-4. ~~Seek third party comments on design~~ The draft bip will attract the necessary comments.
-5. Be useful to third parties (after careful review)
+2. Be useful to third parties as a library (after careful review)
-6. ~~(Potentially) seek standardization in a BIP (*lots* more work to be done, in terms of documentation and process development)~~ The author of this proposal is satisfied the draft bip is superior to this proposal.
+3. Provide a rudimentary command line tool excercising library features

-This repo is intended to implement the [draft bip](https://github.com/achow101/bips/tree/musig2-psbt).
+This repo implements the [draft bip](https://github.com/achow101/bips/tree/musig2-psbt) for signing psbts using musig.

 ### Open Questions